Skip to main content

-Real-time Inventory Check is an optional feature where the merchant enables and provides an API endpoint to eBay, and eBay will make a call to this endpoint at checkout to verify that adequate quantity exists to fulfill the order for an inventory item.
+To enable this feature, a merchant must enable and provide an API endpoint to eBay.
 When building/enabling this endpoint, the merchant must make sure that one call can support multiple SKUs and inventory locations, and the response time should be 500 ms or less.
+This endpoint must include OAuth authentication.

 Request from eBay to merchant